 Around half a tonne each year, but is dependent on how much hot water one use's and how your system currently heats your water at present.

-Yes, flat panels are specifically developed for the UK climate and allow the inside of the tubes or panels to get very hot regardless of the outside air temperature.
+Yes, flat panels are developed for the UK climate and allow the inside of the tubes or panels to get very hot regardless of the outside air temperature.

 What temperatures can I expect?

 A good proportion of the year your water will be heated above 60° Celcius.